 But one of the simplest is to provide printables.

 This video shows how we use drawing prompts, the creative drawings kids make in response to some drawing prompts, and it shows the library of drawing prompts we have inside the KIDS ART SPOT.
-And if you’d like to access the full library of drawing prompts and printables we have in there, you can try it out now for just $1 (for a two-week trial).
+And if you’d like to access the full library of drawing prompts and printables we have in there, you can try it out now for FREE.

 I recommend creating or printing out drawing prompts to offer your kids at home (it’s a great simple art invitation!), while traveling, or to occupy time at restaurants and waiting rooms.